facebookresearch/faiss/INSTALL.md

 - The CPU-only faiss-cpu conda package is currently available on Linux (x86-64 and aarch64), OSX (arm64 only), and Windows (x86-64)
 - faiss-gpu, containing both CPU and GPU indices, is available on Linux (x86-64 only) for CUDA 11.4 and 12.1
-- faiss-gpu-raft containing both CPU and GPU indices provided by NVIDIA RAFT, is available on Linux (x86-64 only) for CUDA 11.8 and 12.1.
+- faiss-gpu-cuvs containing GPU indices provided by NVIDIA cuVS, is available on Linux (x86-64 only) for CUDA 11.8 and 12.4.

 To install the latest stable release: